-2. The VAL server has created one or more policies using the procedure defined in clause 9.5.2.1
+2. The VAL server has created one or more policies in NSCE server using the procedure defined in clause 9.5.2.1.1.

-Figure 9.5.2.1.3-1: AF policy delete
+Figure 9.5.2.1.3-1: VAL server policy delete

-1. VAL server sends AF policy delete request to NSCE server.
+1. VAL server sends VAL server policy delete request to NSCE server.
 The request contains the policy ID, and optionally default policy indication.
 The default policy indicates the update of the default policy in the case of a delete request for the default policy.
 The policy delete procedure can be used to delete one or more policies.

-2. If the VAL server is authorized to update the AF policy, the NSCE server deletes the policy.
+2. If the VAL server is authorized to delete the VAL server policy, the NSCE server deletes the policy.
 In the case of a default policy delete request, the NSCE server first updates the default policy with the policy mentioned in the delete request and then deletes the old default policy.
 The NSCE server reports the outcome of the deletion of the requested policy with policy ID and priority for the new default policy.

-9.5.2.1.4 AF Policy Usage Reporting data
+9.5.2.1.4 Policy harmonization

+Policy harmonization is to make sure the VAL server Policy (from VAL Provider/ slice customer/ASP) is compatible with the MNO policies and NSCE service provider policy for the same service or slice.
+The policy harmonization could be requested through the policy provisioning/update service.

-Figure 9.5.2.1.4-1 illustrates the AF policy usage reporting data procedure.
+Figure 9.5.2.1.4-1 illustrates the procedure for policy harmonization.

 Pre-conditions:

+1. The NSCE service provider policy (NSPP) and MNO policy is available at the NSCE Server.

+2. The VAL server is authorized to receive NSCE services.

+Figure 9.5.2.1.4-1: Policy harmonization

+1. When receiving the policy provisioning, or policy update request, and the result of policy check turn out the policy is conflict, the policy harmonization is triggered.

+2. The NSCE server determines parameters harmonizing the policy, if previously authorized.

+3. NSCE server sends the VAL server a notification providing parameters values that allow the policies to be harmonized.
+Then the VAL server would decide whether to accept the provided optional parameters values.
+If they are accepted, the VAL server may invoke VAL server policy provisioning/ VAL server policy update procedure defined in clause 9.5.2.1.1, 9.5.2.1.2 with harmonized parameters values.

+9.5.2.1.5 VAL server policy Usage Reporting data

+Figure 9.5.2.1.5-1 illustrates the VAL server policy usage reporting data procedure.

+Pre-conditions:

-1. The NSCE server has information about the existing slice/slice profile/slice services which VAL server is using
+1. The NSCE server has information about the existing slice/slice profile/slice services which VAL server is using.

-2. The VAL server has created one or more policies using the procedure defined in clause 9.5.2.1
+2. The VAL server has created one or more policies using in the NSCE server the procedure defined in clause 9.5.2.1.1.

-Figure 9.5.2.1.4-1: AF policy usage reporting data
+Figure 9.5.2.1.5-1: VAL server policy usage reporting data

-1. VAL server sends AF policy usage reporting data subscribe request to NSCE server.
+1. VAL server sends VAL server policy usage reporting data subscribe request to NSCE server.
 The request contains the policy ID, reporting interval, and the required duration of the data.

-2. The NSCE server responds with an AF policy usage reporting data subscribe response message indicating the success or failure of the subscription.
+2. The NSCE server responds with a VAL server policy usage reporting data subscribe response message indicating the success or failure of the subscription.

 3. The NSCE server reports the policy reporting data containing the number of times the policy has been used and the duration for which the policy was active in the requested duration and details of the preemption of policies.
 The reporting interval enables the periodic reporting of the requested report.

-9.5.2.2 Network slice optimization based on AF policy
+9.5.2.2 Network slice optimization based on VAL server policy

-Figure 9.5.2.2-1 illustrates the procedure of network slice optimization based on AF policy.
+Figure 9.5.2.2-1 illustrates the procedure of network slice optimization based on VAL server policy.